EvernodeXRPL/evernode-sdk/evernode/reference-api-registry.md

 ## Get all hosts - `async getHosts()`
 Gets all the hosts registered in Evernode in paginated manor.
 The result's are paginated.
 Default page size is 20.
-_Note: Specifing both filter and pagination does not supported. _
+_Note: Specifying both filter and pagination does not supported. _

 ### Parameters
 | Name                     | Type   | Description                                                                               |